PROGRAM

 1330-1500: Parallel sessions

 Dialogue is the best solution for nearly any kind of tension and conflict.
 How do humanists engage?
 We hear presentations of cases followed by questions and discussion.
-With: Robert Hamilton (Canada) Lars-Petter Helgestad and Bente Sandvig (Norway), Uttam Niraula (Nepal), and Jeremy Rodell (UK). - Parallel 6: Humanist confirmations as democratic building blocks:
+With: Robert Hamilton (Canada) Lars-Petter Helgestad and Bente Sandvig (Norway), Uttam Niraula (Nepal), and Jeremy Rodell (England).

 1500-1530: Break with coffee/tea